Details about Purchasing the RV and Jeep

-As we headed back north, it got cooler as the sun set.
+As we headed back north, it got cooler as the sun set for the evening.
 Before we knew it, it began to snow.
 By the time we reached our campground, there was about a half inch of snow on the ground.
 We were only stopping for the night to get some sleep so it was fun camping in the snow for the first time (most of the snow melted by morning).
-We enjoyed a good night of sleep, grabbed some breakfast and headed home.
+We enjoyed a good night of sleep, grabbed some breakfast, and headed home.

 Jeep… this was a no brainer